GaiaNet-AI/docs/docs/governance/Governance/procedures.md

 As a general recommendation, resubmitted GIPs should demonstrate meaningful improvements and address the key feedback points raised during the previous voting round.

 ## Step 6: Voting & Voting Parameters
-GIPs can be voted on via the GaiaNet Governance Portal on Tally, on other independent applications, or directly onchain via the block explorer.
+GIPs can be voted on via the Gaia Governance Portal on Tally, on other independent applications, or directly onchain via the block explorer.

 Governor contract proposals must meet a quorum requirement and receive a simple majority of the total number of "for" and "against" votes  to pass.